1995parham-teaching/interviews/README.md

 ## Before Interview (As an Interviewer)

-1. Create a mardown document contains your problems, questions and hands-on coding. (you can store these for future references)
+1. Create a Markdown document contains your problems, questions and hands-on coding. (you can store these for future references)
 2. Create another google document to share it with your interviewee and put the hands-on coding there.
 3. Make yourself clean and ready to share video (if this is a video interview)
 4. Review on your company introduction to make sound and clean

-## What happens during an interview? (first focus interview actually)
+## What happens during an interview?

-Interview session begins with greeting and then some theoretical questions.
+First HR is going to set up a call and ask about the general conditions of interviewee.
-At the end of the session we have live programming.
+This call is not technical and actually about things like current employment status, your timings, etc.

-This can work as a first focus or phone interview, and the for the next session we can have full project live coding.
+### First Focus Interview

-It is better to start with introducing you and your company then ask him/her to introduce himself/herself.
+It is better to start with greetings and then introducing you and your company then ask him/her to introduce himself/herself.
 Then you can ask typical questions like:

 - Challenges which you are proud of